alanrvazquez/alanrvazquez.github.io/README.md

 ### Manuscripts Submited for Publication or In Preparation

 - **Vazquez, A. R.** and Xu, H. (2021).
 An integer programming approach for constructing maximin distance designs from good lattice point sets and the Williams' transformation.
-Submitted.
+In review.

 - **Vazquez, A. R.**, Wong, W.-K., and Goos, P. (2021).
 Constructing two-level Q<sub>B</sub>-optimal designs for screening experiments using mixed integer programming and heuristic algorithms.
 Submitted.

 - Schoen, E. D., Eendebak, P. T., **Vazquez, A. R.**, and Goos, P. (2021).
 Systematic enumeration of definitive screening designs.
 Submitted.

-- Eendebak, P. T., Schoen, E. D., **Vazquez, A. R.**, and Goos, P. (2021).
+- Eendebak, P. T., Schoen, E. D., **Vazquez, A. R.**, and Goos, P. (2022).
 Systematic enumeration of two-level even-odd designs.
-In preparation.
+Submitted.

 ## Grants